 - Choose walking routes that are safe: roads with clear, unobstructed sidewalks, wide and relatively short crosswalks, speed bumps, simple intersections, etc.

 - Elderly pedestrians should always be aware of how they are feeling, whether they are able to make the trip, how the drivers are behaving, and whether conditions are changing.

 Contact a Pedestrian Accident Attorney

-Whether you are an elderly pedestrian struck by a car or an elderly occupant of a car, the Worcester law firm of Peter Ventura can help you in your personal injury case.
+Whether you are an elderly pedestrian struck by a car or an elderly occupant of a car, the Worcester pedestrian accident attorneys at Peter Ventura, Attorney at Law can help you in your personal injury case.
 Call the office at 508-755-7535 and consult with Attorney Ventura about your legal claim.

 Photo via Pixabay